iobroker-community-adapters/ioBroker.homeconnect/README.md

 **Home Connect User Account for Testing** can remain empty.
 For **Success Redirect** enter a URI, e.g. https://example.com.
 Then save and you have the required ClientID.

+After the adapter starts, a link will appear in the log.
+Copy this link into your browser and confirm the prompt.

 ## Configuration

 Please add Homeconnect App username, password and generated cleintId into adapter config.